jguha12/test2/README.md

-This is a very interesting book about a little girl and her love for animals.
+This is an interesting book about a little girl and her love for animals.

 List: